garyg1/json-formatter/README.md

-# Simple JSON Formatter
+# Humanistic JSON Formatter
-A simple JavaScript program that beautifies JSON in a human readable way.
+A simple JavaScript program that attempts to format JSON in a human-readable way.
 Uses a heuristic approach (no constaint optimization).

 JSON is a human- and machine-readable data representation language.
-Despite many attempts to replace it (e.g. YAML) - it remains the universal standard.
-However, there is a significant disparity between how humans and machine make spacing and wrapping decisions when formatting JSON.
-In industry, I find there are many times when humans need to read large JSON (e.g. `az vm list-skus -l uswest --all`), and machine-formatted JSON is often not space efficient.
+However, humans and machines make vastly different spacing and wrapping decisions when writing it.
+I think this a high scale problem - there are many times when developers in industry need to read large JSON objects (e.g. `az vm list-skus -l uswest --all`), and machine-formatted JSON is often not optimal for human readability.

 For example, consider the following simple JSON definition.
 ```json